As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

-There are few bird-watching experiences more rewarding than setting up a birdhouse for birds to raise their young.
-But wouldn’t it be even better to see what goes on inside the box?
+Few bird-watching experiences are more rewarding than setting up a birdhouse for birds to raise their young.
+But wouldn’t it be better to see what goes inside the box?
 In that case, a My Spy Birdhouse review would come in handy to show you how one particular birdhouse makes that possible.

-While some birds build nests on tree branches or shrubs, others seek a more enclosed type of home.
+While some birds build nests on tree branches or shrubs, others seek a more enclosed home.
 These cavity nesters search for small openings and shelters to build nests and lay eggs.

 That’s where birdhouses come in!
-But there are several key factors to consider when trying to attract nesting birds.
+But there are several key factors to consider when attracting nesting birds.

 Things to Consider Before You Buy a Birdhouse

 Birdhouses might come in all shapes, sizes, and colors to give them a more fancy appeal in your yard.
-However, if you want to attract nesting birds, you’ll want to avoid these pretty, yet unnatural styles.
+However, you’ll want to avoid these pretty yet unnatural styles to attract nesting birds.

-Birds avoid bright colors because they’re too obvious and stand out to predators.
-So you should always stick with something simple, natural, and unpainted.
+Birds avoid bright colors because they’re too obvious and stand out from predators.
+So it would be best to stick with something simple, natural, and unpainted.

 The best birdhouses should be made of untreated wood.
 Not only is wood durable, but it allows moisture and heat to escape during the summer.
 That helps to prevent the young birds from getting too hot inside.

-Keep in mind that different birds also prefer particular sizes and heights for the opening of the box.
-So if you’re trying to attract a specific species of bird, you should have a look at what attracts them.
+Keep in mind that different birds also prefer particular sizes and heights for opening the box.
+So if you’re trying to attract a specific bird species, you should look at what attracts them.

 It’s good to avoid birdhouses with nonremovable perches since nesting birds don’t need them.
-Perches only end up getting in the way and make it easier for predators to invade the box.
+Perches only get in the way and make it easier for predators to invade the box.

 Once the breeding season is over, it’s a good idea to clean out the birdhouse.
 Keep a close watch on the birds to make sure they have entirely left the nest before attempting to clean.
 Remove old nesting material and scrub the house thoroughly.
 Then rinse well and leave it open to dry.

-To make cleaning as easy as possible, look into buying a birdhouse with an easy-to-open side, like the My Spy Birdhouse.
+To make cleaning as easy as possible, buy a birdhouse with an easy-to-open side, like the My Spy Birdhouse.

 My Spy Birdhouse Review: What Is This Birdhouse All About?

 Like other birdhouses, the My Spy Birdhouse is meant to give birds shelter and a safe place to nest.
-But what makes it different is all about its design.
+But what makes it different is its design.

 The My Spy Birdhouse is specially crafted to promise the safe observation of nesting birds.
-The purpose of the design is so that you can view the birds without the risk of them seeing you.
+The design’s purpose is to view the birds without the risk of them seeing you.

 Bird watching can be an engaging activity for people of all ages, but it’s important to remember that birds need their privacy.
 With this birdhouse, you can watch as they build their nest, hatch their eggs, and feed and raise their babies.
 That makes it not only entertaining for bird enthusiasts but educational for children.

-One side of the house features a clear window that’s enhanced with a two-way film.
-It’s this window that makes it possible for you to view wild birds raise their chicks without disturbing them.
+One side of the house features a clear window enhanced with a two-way film.
+This window allows you to view wild birds and raise their chicks without disturbing them.

 It also includes an additional cover for the window, giving the birds more privacy.

 Initially, the birdhouse came in a cheap plastic material incapable of providing decent insulation from cold and warm weather.
-Today, the manufacturer has re-designed the birdhouse to use a more durable and weather-resistant acrylic.
+The manufacturer has re-designed the birdhouse to use a more durable and weather-resistant acrylic.

 My Spy Birdhouse Review: Does It Really Work?